HauntTheHouse/DeltaEngine/README.md

 # Delta Engine

+The engine system is inspired by [The Cherno's](https://www.youtube.com/@TheCherno) Game Engine series.

-My attempt to create a game physics engine following the book ["Game Physics: In One Weekend"](https://gamephysicsweekend.github.io/).
+The math library was implemented according to the book ["Game Physics: In One Weekend"](https://gamephysicsweekend.github.io/).\

-Graphics engine is being created according to the Game Engine series by [The Cherno](https://www.youtube.com/@TheCherno), [SimpleCoding](https://www.youtube.com/@SimpleCodingChannel) and my preferences.

-In progress.
+I will also try to implement the physical engine based on this book.

+In progress from now to forever.